Contents

 Prevent ovulation – and may stop periods

 - Other methods of progesterone only contraception will often make periods lighter, and may prevent them in some women.
-However, progestogen injection will prevent ovulation and regular menstrual bleeding in a higher proportion of women.
+However, progestogen injection will be more likely to prevent ovulation and regular menstrual bleeding in a higher proportion of women.

 - This is the main benefit of this treatment over other options